 - Decoders & Data Unit Select the decoders and data unit that you are interested in.
-Available data units: Packets, Bits, and Bytes - Report Type Select the interval used to aggregate the accounting data: Daily, Weekly, Monthly, Yearly.
-The maximum accuracy of traffic accounting reports is 1 day, therefore when you select a shorter time frame you will still see the accounting data collected for the whole day - Group Sensor Interfaces Generates a single traffic accounting report for multiple Sensor Interfaces
+Available data units: Packets, Bits, and Bytes - Report Interval Select the minimum interval used to aggregate the accounting data: Daily, Weekly, Monthly, Yearly.
+The maximum accuracy of traffic accounting reports is 1 day, therefore when you select a shorter time range you will still see the accounting data collected for the whole day - Direction Show both directions or only a single one

-- Show IPs Check this option for the traffic accounting report to display each IP address contained in the selected IP block or group.
+- Group Sensor Interfaces Generates a single traffic accounting report for multiple Sensor Interfaces - Show IPs Check this option for the traffic accounting report to display each IP address contained in the selected IP block or group.
 Selecting this option also enables the option below - Use Per-IP Data Creates a traffic accounting report by aggregating the IP accounting data generated for every IP address contained in the selected IP block or group.
 This option will increase the load of the server if used frequently on large subnets.
-Use this option carefully, only when the selected IP block or group is not explicitly defined in the IP Zone but it is included in a larger subnet defined with the IP Accounting parameter set to "Yes"
+Use this option carefully, only when the selected IP block or group is not explicitly defined in the IP Zone but it is included in a larger subnet defined with the IP Accounting parameter set to "Yes" - Display Raw Values Check this option to avoid displaying values with metric prefixes